AgoraLab/agora-chat-uikit/design-guide.md

 ### 3.7.
 Action sheet

 The action sheet displays multiple operation items in a modal form.
-Each item has four states: Enabled, clicked, disabled, destructive, and a special cancel type.
+Each item has four states: Enabled, pressed, disabled, destructive, and a special cancel type.
 Configurable items include the following:

 - Display of icons
 - Presence of dividing lines (strokes)